 If there’s one thing every builder should strive to achieve when they customise a motorcycle it’s to improve upon its original construction.
 Many of the bikes used as donors for the builds we feature are decades old so that task can sometimes be an easy one.
-Improvements in electronics can be made by simply installing components from MotoGadget and power upgrades can be easily unlocked by fitting a set of modern carbs or a free flowing exhaust.
-Technology has come a long way and, let’s face it, we’re spoilt for options, but where the real challenge lies is in improving on design.
+Improvements in electronics can be made by simply installing components from MotoGadget and power upgrades can be easily unlocked by fitting a set of modern carbs or a free-flowing exhaust.
+Technology has come a long way and, let’s face it, we’re spoilt for options, but where the real challenge lies is in improving on the design.

 Antoine Meister of Meister Engineering has been messing with motorcycles since his early teens.
 His fascination with motorcycles drew him towards studies that involved more complex machines and left him with a degree in engineering.
 “Over time I realised that more and more people were expressing their admiration for my work with motorcycles.” says Meister.
 “And so I transformed myself into the ‘surrogate mother’ of my projects by separating from them soon after they were born.”
 After turning a small room in his families home into a fully equipped workshop he formed Meister Engineering, then with the help of a fellow enthusiast by the name of Mathieu Dimier they relocated to a larger workshop and things got serious.